usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 Provide accessible patient bedrooms in compliance with 4.1 through 4.35.
 Accessible patient bedrooms shall comply with the following:

-1. Each bedroom shall have a door that complies with 4.13. <br/>**EXCEPTION**: Entry doors to acute care hospital bedrooms for in-patients shall be exempted from the requirement in 4.13.6 for maneuvering space at the latch side of the door if the door is at least 44 in (1120 mm) wide.
+(1) Each bedroom shall have a door that complies with 4.13.

+EXCEPTION: Entry doors to acute care hospital bedrooms for in-patients shall be exempted from the requirement in 4.13.6 for maneuvering space at the latch side of the door if the door is at least 44 in (1120 mm) wide.

-2. Each bedroom shall have adequate space to provide a maneuvering space that complies with 4.2.3.
+(2) Each bedroom shall have adequate space to provide a maneuvering space that complies with 4.2.3.
 In rooms with 2 beds, it is preferable that this space be located between beds.

-3. Each bedroom shall have adequate space to provide a minimum clear floor space of 36 in (915 mm) along each side of the bed and to provide an accessible route complying with 4.3.3 to each side of each bed.
+(3) Each bedroom shall have adequate space to provide a minimum clear floor space of 36 in (915 mm) along each side of the bed and to provide an accessible route complying with 4.3.3 to each side of each bed.

 **6.4 Patient Toilet Rooms**